virtualscreenlab/VKOR/README.md

 [Add license information here if applicable.]

 ## Contact
-For questions, contact the Virtual Screen Lab at [insert contact info].
+For contact purposes, you may reach out to Prof. Sergey Shityakov via email at shityakoff@hotmail.com.